Presidential candidate speaks at University of Arkansas campus

 FAYETTEVILLE, Ark.
-(KNWA) — A Democratic presidential candidate made a stop in Northwest Arkansas as part of his campaign trail.
+(KFTA) — A Democratic presidential candidate made a stop in Northwest Arkansas as part of his campaign trail.

 Beto O’Rourke spoke in front of hundreds Sunday in Fayetteville.
 Sporting a red Razorback baseball cap, the candidate shared tales of Nolan Richardson, a fellow El Paso native and former Arkansas men’s basketball coach.
 He and those and attendance called the Hogs before he spoke about issues relevant to the 2020 campaign, including health care, gun violence and President Donald Trump.